aws-samples/serverless-patterns/s3-lambda-terraform/README.md

-# AWS S3 to AWS Lambda
+# Amazon S3 to AWS Lambda

 The Terraform template deploys a Lambda function, an S3 bucket and the IAM resources required to run the application.
 A Lambda function consumes <code>ObjectCreated</code> events from an Amazon S3 bucket.
 The Lambda code checks the uploaded file and console log the event.